 The Dagenham Idol was dug out of the marshes just south of Ripple Road in 1922.
 Because Dagenham had no museum in which the idol could be displayed it was taken to Colchester Castle Museum, which still owns it.
 A pinewood figure, probably from the Bronze Age, the idol may have been buried as a talisman to help crops grow – although since its rediscovery it has been rumoured to bring bad luck.
-The borough nowadays has the excellent Valence House Museum and after a popular period on loan here in 2011 a campaign was launched to make this the idol’s permanent home, so far without success.
+The borough nowadays has the excellent Valence House Museum and the idol is presently on indefinite loan here.

 Across the dual carriageway from Castle Green, the area is dominated by commercial estates and the rail sidings and depots of the Ripple Lane rail terminal, which is nowadays a major transfer point for European freight.